williamjames6/phaseX/notes/buildNote.md

 FIXED- UTC for dates of journal entries and gym entries (standardize handling of dates)
 - Cannot "undo" on a sketch if you have already left the screen FIXED- Add gym session button position fixed, should be part of scroll box
+- Weird flow with "Load More" button on journal stack index page. recentSessions length returning after calling setRecentSession() to a list of lenght 30.
+Consider timing of state updates (batched and synchronous) and rendering.
+- Backend not functioning properly for trainingLoad page (network error?)

 **Features to add**